 MIA Members' Code of Ethics and Practice

 The MIA’s new Members’ Code of Ethics and Practice is designed to protect members and the reputation of the profession by assisting agents to maintain the highest standards of professionalism.
-With its structure of an ethical framework, statements of principles and detailed policy the Code of Ethics and Practice is a guide to the spirit, as well as the details, in which a professional migration agent should act.
+Its structure of an ethical framework, statements of principles and detailed policy, the Code of Ethics and Practice is a guide to the spirit, as well as the details, in which a professional migration agent should act.

 The Office of the Migration Agents Registration Authority (MARA) Code of Conduct regulates the conduct of Registered Migration Agents (RMAs), and all agents must display this Code of Conduct in their office and reception areas.